codr7/shi/README.md

 This project in many ways represents the culmination of that work, and is offered with the hope of helping other developers get started designing and implementing their own languges.

 ## License
-The content of this tutorial is openly licensed via [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The content is openly licensed via [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Support
 I've decided to use an open license to benefit as many as possible, because I believe knowledge should be shared freely.